Grayscale CEO predicts a crypto environment 'we haven’t seen before' after legal win

 'We have to be a little bit patient'

-But it is not yet clear that a spot bitcoin offerings are a sure thing.
+But it is not yet clear that spot bitcoin offerings are a sure thing.
 The ruling from the federal appeals court only requires the SEC to review Grayscale's application, not to approve it.
-And the SEC has until mid October to request a re-hearing of the case.
+And the SEC has until mid-October to request a re-hearing of the case.
 It has said it is reviewing the decision.

 "We have to be a little bit patient," Grayscale's Sonnenshein said.